 Since there are four GED subject tests, you need to buy four GED Ready tests, which sets you back an additional $28.
 That totals $172 for the entire GED online test.
 You have the option to take and pay for one (or more) of the GED subtests at a time.

 When you didn’t pass a subtest, there’s no waiting period before you can take that module again, but when you fail a subject retest twice, there’ll be a waiting period of 60 days before you can try again.

-You get two retakes at a reduced rate of $10 for the test center fee but you need to complete that within one calendar year.
+You get two retakes at a reduced rate, but you need to complete that within one calendar year.
 Thereafter, regular fees apply.
 You can take each GED module as many times as you like.
 This applies to on-site testing only.